-- Official Statement or other offering document - Bond documents (trust indentures, bond purchase agreement, disclosure agreement) - Certificates (issuer, tax, feasibility consultant, consulting engineer) - Trustee documents - Legal opinions - Rating agency letters - Background documents (various other agreements providing context relevant to the transaction) - 1.
-Does each GARVEE bond issuance (financing) document (official statement or other offering document) include a statement that the bonds are not an obligation of the Federal Government? - 2.
+- 1. Does each GARVEE bond issuance (financing) document (official statement or other offering document) include a statement that the bonds are not an obligation of the Federal Government? - 2.
 Do the financing documents include a statement regarding the timing of Federal fund obligations for debt service payments? - 3.
 Do the financing documents include provisions addressing the timing of debt service billings to FHWA (when FHWA outlays or transmits funds)?
 If so, are the provisions consistent with the Cash Management Improvement Act? - 4.
 Were the initial credit ratings investment grade and have the ratings changed since issuance? - 5.
 Were any GARVEEs issued as variable-rate debt?
 If so, was FHWA consulted as to the advisability of this this approach, as articulated in the GARVEE Guidance? - 6.
-For any refunding bonds, do the GARVEEs provide a net present value savings to Federal-aid projects?
-If not, did FHWA provide the proper concurrence with refunding of the original bonds? - 7.
+For any refunding bonds, do the GARVEEs provide a net present value savings to Federal-aid projects? - 7.
 If the State refunded multiple series of bonds, including non-GARVEE bonds, as a single debt issuance transaction, were the costs of refunding the bonds properly allocated among GARVEE and non-GARVEE projects?